First and most important….

 Anxiety Vests

 Some say products like Thunder Shirts provide comfort to dogs.
-A Thunder Shirt is a vest that applies pressure to the torso relieving stress and anxiety.
+A Thunder Shirt is a vest that applies pressure to the torso to help relieve the stress and anxiety.

 Provide a Distraction